geogardenclub/geogardenclub.github.io/docs/develop/data-model/document-data-model.md

 ## Overview

 In GGC, "entity" refers to the fundamental forms of persistent data objects.
-Examples of entities are: "Chapter", "Garden", "Gardener", "Observation", etc.  There are about 16 major entities in the system (see the right side menu for a listing).
+Examples of entities are: "Chapter", "Garden", "Gardener", "Observation", etc.  There are around two dozen entities in the system.

 Entity instances are persisted as documents in a Firebase collection.
-In general, each entity has a corresponding collection: for example, all the Chapter entity documents are stored in a Firebase collection called Chapters, all the Gardener entity documents are stored in a Firebase collection called Gardeners, and so forth.
+In general, each entity has a corresponding collection: for example, all the Chapter entity documents are stored in a Firebase collection called chapters, all the Gardener entity documents are stored in a Firebase collection called gardeners, and so forth.

-Here is a snapshot of the Firestore console showing the collections (excluding those used for authentication):
+Here is a snapshot of the Firestore console showing the entity collections:

 <img src="/img/develop/firestore/firestore-console.png"/>

-:::warning Some Firestore collections and document fields are "vestigial" As the design and functionality of GeoGardenClub evolves, some collections become "vestigial", i.e. no longer used.
-For example, the Forum feature replaces the Chat and Share features, rendering the collections associated with the Chat and Share features vestigial.
-Similarly, certain fields within various collections are vestigial.
+:::warning Some Firestore collections and document fields are "vestigial" As the design and functionality of GeoGardenClub evolves, some entities become "vestigial".
+For example, the Forum feature replaces the Chat and Share features, rendering the entities (and collections) associated with the Chat and Share features vestigial.
+Similarly, certain fields within various entities have become vestigial.

-Due to the presence of older releases of the app in the field, we cannot immediately delete these collections (or fields) as soon as they become vestigial since doing so might cause old versions of the app in the field to crash on launch (making it more difficult for those users to upgrade).
-Eventually, we will delete them.
+Due to the presence of older releases of the app in the field, we cannot immediately delete the collections associated with vestigial entities since doing so might cause old versions of the app in the field to crash on launch (making it more difficult for those users to upgrade).

+Please be aware that the evolutionary nature of the GGC data model creates several confusing situations:
+* A field might be marked as "required" in the Dart factory declaration, even though it is vestigial.
+That means that the code continues to supply a value for this field even though it is no longer actually used.
+(At some point, we will revise the Dart factory declaration to remove this field once it is safe to do so.)
+* A field might be marked as nullable (i.e. optional) in the Dart factory declaration, even though it is now required.
+This means that this field was originally optional, but became required, and now the database and code enforce that even though the type declaration does not (yet).
+* A Firebase document in the database might include fields that do not appear in the Dart factory declaration.
+In this case, those fields are vestigial and have been removed from the codebase.
+(At some point, we will overwrite those documents to delete the vestigial fields.)

+What this means is that the Dart factory declaration may not accurately reflect the required vs. optional vs. vestigial nature of a given field.
+The page includes a table for each entity documenting each field to clarify the nature of the field.

-When a field within a non-vestigial collection is vestigial, we will mark it as such.
-We omit vestigial collections entirely.
+In this documentation, when an entity field is vestigial, we will mark it as such.
+We will also include the names of the vestigial entities at the end of this document.
 :::

-The GGC app implements a pair of Dart "domain" classes that mirror these Firebase collections.
-First, for an entity named "Foo", there would be a Dart class called "Foo" enabling the creation of in-memory instances of a Foo.
-Second, there would also be a Dart class called "FooCollection", which provides access to a set of Foo instances.
+The GGC app needs a way to manipulate the entities stored in the database, and does so via a pair of Dart "domain" classes that mirror these Firebase collections.
+So, for example, for an entity named "Foo", there will be a Dart class called "Foo" enabling the creation of in-memory instances of a Foo.
+In addition, there will also be a Dart class called "FooCollection", which provides access to all the in-memory Foo instances.
 Note that an instance of the FooCollection will often not contain all the Foo instances in the Firebase Foo collection; but it should always contain all the Foo instances *needed* by the app at that particular point in time.

-We use the [Freezed](https://pub.dev/packages/freezed) package to facilitate the definition of entities, and the [With Widgets](../design/with-widgets) design pattern to manage the relationship between the Firebase collections and its in-memory counterpart.
+We use the [Freezed](https://pub.dev/packages/freezed) package to facilitate the definition of entities, and the [With Widgets](../design/with-widgets) design pattern to manage the relationship between the Firebase collections and their in-memory counterparts.

 ### Entity Hierarchy